scipp/sciline/docs/developer/adr/0001-remove-isinstance-checks-when-setting-parameters.md

 ### Negative

-- The correctness guarantees will be slightly diminished.
+- `sciline.Pipeline` will support duck-typing for parameters, in a way that cannot be checked with `mypy`.